ninchistudios/musicproduction/end-to-end-checklist.md

 * Cans B: more obvious version of A
 * Cans C: even more obvious
 * Cans D: Really too much crossover, essentially a more listenable Peaks Only

+## Mastering

+* Use a reference track gained to the same level as your mix
+* EQ & compression on the master mix to get it sounding right
+* Boost to 10-8 dB VU & limit clips
+* bounce to MP3 and listen on as many devices/speakers as possible
+* repeat

 ## Ancillary & Release